Product detector

-A product detector is a type of demodulator used for AM and SSB signals.
+A product detector, also known a VIC detector, is a type of demodulator used for AM and SSB signals.
 Rather than converting the envelope of the signal into the decoded waveform like an envelope detector, the product detector takes the product of the modulated signal and a local oscillator, hence the name.
 A product detector is a frequency mixer.

 Product detectors can be designed to accept either IF or RF frequency inputs.
 A product detector which accepts an IF signal would be used as a demodulator block in a superheterodyne receiver, and a detector designed for RF can be combined with an RF amplifier and a low-pass filter into a direct-conversion receiver.

 A simple product detector

 The simplest form of product detector mixes (or heterodynes) the RF or IF signal with a locally derived carrier (the Beat Frequency Oscillator, or BFO) to produce an audio frequency copy of the original audio signal and a mixer product at twice the original RF or IF frequency.
 This high-frequency component can then be filtered out, leaving the original audio frequency signal.